blinklabs-io/cardano-dns/README.md

 ### Minting Logic
 If these conditions are met, mint a token pair:
-- DNSReferenceDatum.origin must match TokenName.
+- DNSReferenceDatum.origin must match TokenName
+- DNSReferenceDatum.origin must meet DNS validation rules
 - TokenName must be new/unique
 - Must mint token pair with matching names
 - One token must be minted to Reference Validator